Southern India

 Days 2-4:

-Three full days birding at least three different areas in search of the islands imaginatively named endemics: Andaman Teal, Andaman Scops Owl, Andaman Barn Owl, Andaman Boobook, Hume’s Boobook, Andaman Nightjar, Andaman Serpent Eagle, Brown Coucal, Andaman Drongo, Andaman Shama, Andaman Woodpecker, Andaman Crake, Andaman Treepie, Andaman Starling, Andaman Woodpigeon, Andaman Green Pigeon, Andaman Flowerpecker, Andaman Cuckooshrike and Andaman Cuckoo Dove.
+Three full days birding at several different localities in search of the islands' imaginatively named endemics: Andaman Teal, Andaman Scops Owl, Andaman Barn Owl, Andaman Boobook, Hume’s Boobook, Andaman Nightjar, Andaman Serpent Eagle, Brown Coucal, Andaman Drongo, Andaman Shama, Andaman Woodpecker, Andaman Crake, Andaman Treepie, Andaman Starling, Andaman Woodpigeon, Andaman Green Pigeon, Andaman Flowerpecker, Andaman Cuckooshrike and Andaman Cuckoo Dove.
+We will visit at least three different sites, ranging from roadside forest birding, coastal mudflats and pools to mangrove, returning for lunch each day.
 Nights in Port Blair.

 Day 5: